dgirotti/dgirotti/README.md

 - Develop and execute test plans and test cases.

-- Worked on the performance testing.
+- Worked on the performance testing verifying that the app's loading speed on different connection (3G, 4G, Low WiFi, and WiFi).

 [**Certifications & Courses**](https://github.com/dgirotti/dgirotti/tree/main/Certificados)
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------